 Play is mentally and physically enriching for puppies.
 Puppy-safe toys are also an outlet for chewing and can soothe teething pain.
 In this guide, I’ve listed 14 of the best puppy toys, along with tips for choosing the right options for your pet.

 Puppies are also natural chewers who explore the world through their mouth.
 Once they start teething – at around four months – your pup’s desire to gnaw on things increases.
-In fact, you should expect your puppy to need around four hours of chewing time per day!
+In fact, you should expect your young dog to need around four hours of chewing time per day!

 A varied selection of puppy toys keeps your dog entertained.
-Toys also allow you to redirect your puppy’s chewing onto something appropriate, rather than your shoes or furniture.
+Toys for puppies also allow you to redirect your pup’s chewing onto something appropriate, rather than your shoes or furniture.

-Versatile toy that’s great for keeping your puppy entertained
+Versatile dog toy that’s great for keeping your pup entertained

 The Kong Classic for Puppies is our top pick for a puppy toy.
-Like the regular Kong, it can be stuffed with treats to keep your puppy entertained.
+Like the regular Kong, it’s made with durable rubber and can be stuffed with treats to keep your pup entertained.
 It also doubles as a chew toy and is designed to be softer for a puppy’s teeth.

-Listed below are 14 of my favorite toys for puppies.
-I recommend buying several types, so your dog is challenged to play in different ways.
+Listed below are 14 of my favorite dog toys for puppies.
+I recommend buying several types, such as chew toys, puppy teething toys, rope toys, and food toys, so your dog is challenged to play in different ways.

-You may need to experiment to find toys that keep your puppy motivated and interested.
-If your puppy is a strong destructive chewer, make sure you choose durable chew toys rather than soft plush toys.
+You may need to experiment to find toys that keep your dog motivated and interested.
+If your pup is a strong destructive chewer, make sure you choose durable chew toys rather than soft plush toys.

-Note: Always supervise your puppy when he has a toy.
+Note: Always supervise your dog when he has a toy.
 This is especially important with a new toy, as it’s important to ensure he doesn’t destroy it.

 |Rank||Name||Toy Type||Why Choose It...|